ezpaarse-project/ezpaarse-logger/README.md

 Usage
 ===

 - While on any page, launch the devtools.
-You should see a new tab called `ezLogger`.
+You should see a new tab called `ezPAARSE Logger`.
 - Once opened, the web traffic will be captured as you browse the internet.
 - Click 'Analyze' to send the captured traffic to ezPAARSE.